FindMySchool LogoFindMySchool

 The latest Ofsted inspection, carried out on 30 April 2024 and published on 10 June 2024, judged the school Good.

-Applications are made through Warwickshire County Council’s coordinated admissions process.
-For September 2026 entry, the published deadline was 15 January 2026, with offers issued on 16 April 2026.
+Applications are made through Warwickshire County Council's coordinated admissions process.
+For September 2027 entry, applications open on 1 November 2026, the deadline is 15 January 2027, and offers are issued on 16 April 2027.

 Yes.
 The school publishes wraparound provision through SMILES Club, including Breakfast Club from 7.45am and After School Club running until 6.00pm.